No description

 Build a host config without switching:

-sudo nixos-rebuild build --flake .#strider
+sudo nixos-rebuild build --flake .#molly

 sudo nixos-rebuild build --flake .#wintermute